 A second iteration may aim to build a scooter.
 Still not a car, but a scooter offers steering and more control than a skateboard.
 And though physically different from a car, the scooter keeps in line with a car’s core function of getting from point A to B.

 The build then may progress to a bicycle, functional and faster than a scooter yet still consistent with a car’s primary purpose to transport its user from A to B.

 The next iteration may be the transformation of a bicycle into a motorcycle and finally, the desired finished product, a car.

-Consider this track of development in comparison to the often assumed path of starting with a car tire, to four tires, then the car body and finally a completed car.
+Consider this track of product implementation in comparison to the often assumed path of starting with a car tire, to four tires, then the car body and finally a completed car.